JosephFNeubert/Academic-Archive/README.md

 # CS-399: Intermediate Python
 A special class I opted into after CS-118.
 This class delved more deeply into Python in order to teach us aspects that would be important for real-world development.
 We learned more about concepts we touched on before in CS-118, and we learned about new, important aspects in development like virtual environments, APIs, and machine learning within Python.

+# CS-420: Operating Systems
+Extra credit assignments I opted to do to improve my knowledge and understanding of operating systems.
+Each assignment corresponds to a unit we learn and write about regarding OS's and how they function.